 A business website has several key purposes.
 It introduces your business to prospective customers.
-It helps you generate leads if you capture visitors’ email addresses.
-A professional website also helps you build authority and credibility in your industry.
+If you capture visitors’ email addresses, it helps you generate leads.
+A professional website also establishes authority and credibility in your industry.

 There are now many ways to build a website, whether you do it yourself or hire a web designer.
 Let’s look at some of the most important guidelines for building and managing your website.
-Many of these tips are equally applicable if you’re designing a new website from scratch or looking to upgrade or redesign a site you already have.
+Many of these tips apply whether you’re designing a new website from scratch, or looking to upgrade or redesign a site you already have.

 Preliminary Website Design Tips

 Before you start thinking about appearance, content, navigation, and other design factors, you need to cover the fundamentals.
-For example, your domain and web hosting can affect your site’s performance and the features you can access.
-You also have to make sure visitors quickly recognize who you are and what you offer.
+For example, your domain and web hosting can affect your site’s performance and which features you can use.
+You also have to make sure visitors can quickly recognize who you are and what you offer.

 Brand Yourself With the Right Domain Name